Innovative Chemotherapy Procedure (HIPEC) helps new mom beat rare cancer

 When Gevony’s appendix ruptured, cancer cells spilled out into the thin sheet of nearby tissue (the peritoneum).
 Additional treatments would be needed to make sure the cancer didn’t spread.
 But Gevony’s care team, which included a surgeon, obstetrician, and cancer experts, were up for the challenge.

-Gevony’s treatment would eventually include an innovative procedure called hyperthermic intraoperative peritoneal chemotherapy, or HIPEC.
+Gevony’s treatment would eventually include an innovative procedure called hyperthermic intraperitoneal peritoneal chemotherapy, or HIPEC.
 During HIPEC, the surgeon removes all visible signs of cancer and bathes the peritoneum in a liquid solution of cancer-fighting drugs (chemotherapy).
 AHN was among the first in the country to offer HIPEC.

 But Gevony was still pregnant.
 So her care team needed to carefully balance her medical needs with the needs of her unborn baby.
 Early conversations about her care focused on her baby’s development.
 And they paid off.
 She delivered a healthy boy, Dax, by Cesarean section eight weeks ahead of his original due date.